István Miklósy

 István Miklósy (22 August 1857 – 29 October 1937) was a Hungarian Greek Catholic hierarch.
 He was the first eparchial bishop of the Hungarian Greek Catholic Eparchy of Hajdúdorog from 1913 to 1937.

-Born in Rakovec nad Ondavou, Austria-Hungary (present day – Slovakia) in 1857, he was ordained a priest on 17 April 1884.
-He was appointed the Bishop by the Holy See on 23 June 1913.
+Born in Rakovec nad Ondavou, Austria-Hungary (present day – Slovakia) in 1857, he was ordained a priest on 17 April 1884, appointed the Bishop by the Holy See on 23 June 1913.
 He was consecrated to the Episcopate on 5 October 1913.
 The principal consecrator was Bishop Julije Drohobeczky, and the principal co-consecrators were Bishop Augustín Fischer-Colbrie and Bishop József Lányi de Késmark.

 He died in Nyíregyháza on 29 October 1937.